FAITHWEAR MINISTRY SCROLL — Updated on January 23, 2026

 So what am I saying here?
 Have eyes willing to see Him in His truth.
 “Open my eyes, that I may behold wondrous things out of Your law” (Psalm 119:18).
 Submit your heart to Him without filtering, without blocking, without turning away.
 “Trust in the Lord with all your heart, and do not lean on your own understanding” (Proverbs 3:5).
 Be willing to see anything and everything He wants you to see.
 Ask Him for the right things, and the Holy Spirit — in the name of the Lord Jesus Christ — will enable you to see, because you have asked.
 “When the Spirit of truth comes, He will guide you into all the truth” (John 16:13).
 Every provision He has anointed for your life will come to you, for “the Lord will fulfill His purpose for me” (Psalm 138:8).

-Understanding, clarity, and your identity in Christ rise under the posture of surrender — the cry of a heart that thirsts for His truth.
+And as you learn surrender, understanding begins to rise.
+Clarity begins to rise.
+Your identity in Christ begins to rise — all under the posture of a heart bowed low before Him, a heart that thirsts for His truth.
 “As the deer pants for the water brooks, so my soul pants for You, O God” (Psalm 42:1).
 Without submission, how can you become who you are meant to be?
 If you reject surrender, you resist the very shaping that forms you.
 Free will plays a crucial part in our walk with Him, for love cannot be forced.
 “Choose this day whom you will serve” (Joshua 24:15).
 So learn submission, because this is the heart of worship.
 “Present your bodies as a living sacrifice, holy and acceptable to God — this is your spiritual worship” (Romans 12:1).
 Learn obedience, because obedience is the map that leads you into His ways.
 “If you love Me, you will keep My commandments” (John 14:15).
 And as these take root in you, the navigation of your journey becomes clearer, the path straighter, the detours fewer, and the calling easier to walk, for “He will make straight your paths” (Proverbs 3:6).

 And as you ask the right things, as the Holy Spirit guides you, something in you will rise.
 Talents that have slept for years will awaken.
 Gifts buried under life, pain, or silence will begin to surface.
 “Stir up the gift of God which is in you” (2 Timothy 1:6).
 This is when you know God has chosen you long before you ever knew it.
 He placed a calling in your life and is now unraveling it from deep sleep — to serve Him, to worship Him, and to edify the body of Christ through the very gifts He planted in you.
 “Having gifts that differ according to the grace given to us, let us use them” (Romans 12:6).
 All of this is for His glory, and for the fullness of who you are in Him.